No Furnishings In My Home

 If you have little or no furnishings in your home, it will be extremely difficult for Buyers to envision themselves living in that home.
 In fact, only 10% of Buyers can envision changes in a home and they are usually "Flippers" who will negotiate the price to the lowest possible in order to make a big profit when they remodel it themselves.

-Statistics prove that a home that is Staged sells quicker and usually for more money than an unstaged home.
+Statistics prove that a home that is professionally Staged sells 73% quicker and usually for more money than an unstaged home.

 You have options to furnish your home with just enough furniture to show a purpose in every room: